InsulationCalculator

 How do I calculate blown in insulation?

 Our blown in insulation calculator takes your square footage and desired R-value, then calculates the required depth and number of bags.
 A bag of cellulose covers about 40 sq ft at R-13, or about 14 sq ft at R-49.
-Fiberglass coverage varies by manufacturer.
+For a detailed estimate with exact bag counts, try our blown in insulation calculator.

 How much does insulation cost per square foot?